civet148/sqlca/README.md

     ClassNo  string `db:"class_no"`
 }
 var ucs []UserClass
-//SQL: SELECT a.*, b.class_no FROM users a, classes b WHERE a.id=b.user_id _, err := e.Model(&ucs).
+//SQL: SELECT a.id as user_id, a.name, a.phone, b.class_no FROM users a, classes b WHERE a.id=b.user_id
+_, err := e.Model(&ucs).
-    Select("a.id", "a.name", "a.phone", "b.class_no").
+    Select("a.id as user_id", "a.name", "a.phone", "b.class_no").
     Table("users a", "classes b").
     Where("a.id=b.user_id").
     Query()